taylor-SUNY-Poly/CS512_Info/README.md

 - `README.md` (this file): Guidance and expectations.
 - `sprint_1/`
   - `sprint_1.md` — An **example** of how a complete Sprint 1 submission should look.
-  - `assets/` — Example images/screenshots referenced by the Markdown.

 Use these as models for structure, tone, and completeness in your own repos.